buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

     int i = 0;
     // The following would seemingly be an illegal operation, because the script would
     // keep running until the instruction count overflows.
 However, using yield return,
-    // you can get around this limitation. while (true)
+    // you can get around this limitation - without breaking the rules and while remaining
+    // performance friendly.
+    while (true)
     {
         _textPanel.WritePublicText(i.ToString());